-Parents will receive written notification from the school when a child accumulates his/her first, third, and sixth illegal absences.
-In addition, the school will work collaboratively with the parents to develop an attendance plan/truancy elimination plan following the third illegal absence to ensure that the child does not accumulate additional illegal absences.
+Parents will receive written notification from the school when a child accumulates his/her-third and sixth illegal absences.
+In addition, the school will work collaboratively with the parents to develop a Student Attendance Improvement Plan (SAIP) following the third illegal absence to ensure that the child does not accumulate additional illegal absences.